During a recent Lean design implementation, Ernie, a solid project manager of nine-plus years, shared his pain with me.

 Are Tim and his crew going to design the next home?
 No, but their input creates valuable design parameters that the design team would never have been aware of without his input.
 This is the kind of input that is critical when starting conceptual design.

 The most important part of Lean design is the architectural drawings stage.
-This is where all the information gathered through the field walks and trade collaboration comes together to establish guidelines for effective and efficient design.
+This is where all of the information gathered through the field walks and trade collaboration comes together to establish guidelines for effective and efficient design.
 Your goal is to create the most dramatic and marketable home possible that will cost thousands less to build than your competition.

 Eliminating waste in design is the key to being able to upgrade amenities and curb appeal.
 A true Lean design will have little wasted floor space (halls, etc.), no unused rooms (e.g., formal living room), and a current, fresh, relatable design.
 The construction drawings will be complete, accurate, and carry the signature of knowledgeable trade input.